Mort Gerberg: Awards

 In January 2016, Gerberg was given the Tom Gill Educational Award, by the National Cartoonists Society "for a lifetime of outstanding contributions to the art of cartooning."

 Personal life

-Gerberg lived in New York City with his wife, Judith, an internationally-known career counselor for many decades.
-In June, 2020, with the outbreak of the Covid 19 pandemic, he and his wife, moved to Lakewood Colorado.
+Gerberg lived in New York City with his wife, Judith, an internationally known career counselor for many decades.
+In June, 2020, with the outbreak of the COVID-19 pandemic, he and his wife, moved to Lakewood Colorado where his daughter, Lilia Gerberg, an expert on combating malaria, lives with her family.